-When you select 64-bit or128-bit WEP key, you have to enter WEP keys to encrypt data.
+When you select 64-bit or 128-bit WEP key, you have to enter WEP keys to encrypt data.
 You can generate the key by yourself and enter it.
-You can enter four WEP keys and select one of them as default key.
+You also can enter a passphrase and let the router generate WEP key for you.
+In the 64-bit WEP mode, you can enter four WEP keys and select one of them as default key.
 Then the router can receive any packets encrypted by one of the four keys